khulnasoft/integrations-core/cloudera/README.md

 ## Overview

-This integration monitors your [Cloudera Data Platform][1] through the Datadog Agent, allowing you to submit metrics and service checks on the health of your Cloudera Data Hub clusters, hosts, and roles.
+This integration monitors your [Cloudera Data Platform][1] through the Khulnasoft Agent, allowing you to submit metrics and service checks on the health of your Cloudera Data Hub clusters, hosts, and roles.

 ## Setup